Sanglorian/orcus/Orcus Rulebook - current.md

 Orcus is a work in progress.
 All feedback is welcome.

+# Glossary of New Terms

+What follows are terms that might be unfamiliar even to experienced gamers.

+### General terms
+**Ancestry:** Ancestries are the racial, cultural and other origins of characters.
+Only racial ancestries are presented in Orcus so far.
+**Kit:** A kit is an set of powers and features chosen at first level, and providing another facet of a character beyond their ancestry and class.
+**Tags:** Descriptive words or phrases attached to powers, monsters and other game components.

+**Long rest:** A rest that takes six hours to complete.
+Daily powers that have been expended are usable again after a long rest, and characters heal to maximum HP and have their recoveries restored to maximum.
+**Persistent damage:** Persistent damage is experienced at the start of each of your turns until you succeed on a saving throw to shake it off.
+**Rally:** Once per encounter, a creature can rally, which costs a recovery but heals them equal to their recovery value and gives them a temporary +2 bonus to all defenses.
+**Recoveries:** Creatures have a number of recoveries, which allow them to heal outside of combat (and sometimes in combat).
+**Recovery value:** How much a creature heals after spending a single recovery, equal to one quarter their maximum HP.
+**Staggered:** A creature is staggered when its current HP are half or fewer its maximum HP.

+**Adventurer (tier):** Characters, creatures, items, powers, etc. that are between levels 1 and 10 are in the adventurer tier.
+**Prestige (tier):** Characters, creatures, items, powers, etc. that are between levels 11 and 20 are in the prestige tier.

+**Sleight of Hand (skill):** A skill used for picking pockets and disabling traps.
+**Streetsmarts (skill):** A skill used for operating in urban environments, gathering information and blending into crowds.
+**Endure (skill):** A skill used for enduring heat and cold and shaking off poison and disease.

+**Near (range):** A power with a Near range originates from the user of the power.
+**Far (range):** A power with a Far range originates from a square some number of squares from the user of the power.
+**Arc (area of effect):** An arc originates from a particular square and goes outwards the same number of squares on either side.

+**Immediate actions:** These are actions that must be performed in other creatures' turns, not your own, once a trigger is satisfied.
+They come in two forms: **counters,** which happen during the action that triggered them, and **reacts,** which happen after.
+**Dash (action):** A move action in which you move up to your speed +2, but you provoke opportunity attacks, grant combat advantage and suffer an attack penalty.

+**Controlled (condition):** The creature is under the control of another.
+**Immobile (condition):** The creature cannot willingly leave its current space.

+**Unwilling movement:** Unwilling movement is one of three forms of movement forced on a creature: pushes, pulls and slides.

+**Extended challenge:** A challenge that requires multiple skill checks to overcome, not just one.
+An extended challenge will identify how many successes are required to succeed at the overall task; typically, these must be achieved before three failures.

+### Incantations
+**Incantation:** A kind of spell that takes time and material components to cast.

+**Abjuration (incantation):** Abjuration incantations are protective or warding in nature.
+**Curative (incantation):** Curative incantations heal wounds, raise the dead or treat disease and poison.
+**Illusion (incantation):** Illusion incantations create phantasms and hallucinations that are not real, although they are sometimes substantial.
+**Practical (incantation):** Practical incantations have a variety of effects that help with adventure or everyday life.
+**Crafting (incantation):** Crafting incantations create something lasting, whether that is raw materials, magic items, or something else.
+**Transportation (incantation):** Transportation incantations make travel easier or faster, open up new forms of transportation like swimming or flying, or allow for travel to other planes of existance.
+**Conjuration (incantation):** Conjuration incantations summon and bind creatures from other planes of existence.

+### Monsters
+**Source (monster):** Which category of planes of existence the monster comes from.
+**Cosmic (source):** Creatures from the cosmic source are aberrations from outside this universe.
+**Immortal (source):** Creatures from the Outer Planes, like Heaven and Hell.

+**Boss (monster type):** The strongest type of monster, equivalent to five standard monsters of the same level.
+**Mook (monster tyoe):** Weak monsters with just 1 HP.

+**Archer (monster role):** Archers make ranged attacks, sometimes ranged area attacks.
+**Blocker (monster role):** Blockers  are harder to hit than other monsters, and can defend their weaker allies from attacks.
+**Spoiler (monster role):** Spoilers create zones and other battlefield conditions, use area attacks and debuff enemies.
+**Wrecker (monster role):** Wreckers do large amounts of damage, usually in melee range.

+**Monstrosity (type):** Monstrosities are magical beasts or other creatures that have complicated or clearly magical physionomy.
+**Automaton (type):** Automatons are creatures made of animated matter, whether that is animated elements (elementals), corpses (undead) or plant matter (plants).

+**Refresh:** If a monster uses a refresh power, it is not available to use again right away.
+Each time the monster takes a turn, a die is rolled and if a certain number appears (as specified in the power) then the power is available again.

+**Incorporeal:** A creature that is incorporeal takes half damage on all attacks.

 ## The Core Mechanic

 Whenever you attempt an action that has some chance of failure, you roll a twenty-sided die (d20).
 To determine if your character succeeds at a task you do this: